 Downloading form submissions

-Downloading the form submissions can be done in the dashboard.
+Downloading the form submissions is possible in the dashboard.
 When you click on the three dots of the publication that contains the form, you’ll see the option ‘get form results’.
 When you click on that option, a pop up will appear with the name of the forms in that publication.
 Click on the form requested and the results will be downloaded.
 The file is an .csv file.
 You can open this file in Excel.

 Connecting your forms to Zapier

 To directly get your results to the platform you want, you can use Zapier.
-Zapier makes the connection between Foleon and the other platform.
-This way you don’t have to transfer the data manually.
-Read our blogpost for more information
+Zapier connects Foleon with the other platform ensuring that you don’t have to transfer the data manually.
+Read this blogpost for more information.